 Identifying feelings (you seem frustrated), introducing ways to deal with them (let’s take a deep breath together), and talking about it with your child via books (that child looks angry) is a fantastic thing!

-42. The Color Monster
+43. The Color Monster

 As I mentioned above, emotional literacy is a big deal around age 3.
 Books are a key part of talking about emotions and helping your toddler identify them.

 This book, The Color Monster, is one of my all-time FAVORITE books.
-I absolutely love it, and my daughter requested it over and over again.
-Your child will start naming the emotions on the page, and the visualization of those emotions is spot on.
+I absolutely love it, and my daughter requests it over and over again.

-43. In My Heart
+44. In My Heart

 In My Heart: A Book of Feelings is another fantastic book for talking about feelings.